Athlon projects the top 25 teams for 2019

 The Fighting Irish have some key players to replace but also return enough talent to make another run at a CFB Playoff berth.
 Coach Brian Kelly's team is likely to be favored in 10 of its 12 matchups, with road trips to Georgia and Michigan looming large in the playoff mix.
 Quarterback Ian Book took over the starting job in September from Brandon Wimbush last season and was instrumental in the 12-1 mark.
 Book was efficient (68.2 percent completion percentage), threw for 2,628 yards and 19 touchdowns and added four more scores on the ground.
 Coordinator Chip Long is likely to lean a little more on Book's right arm this season, and three out of the top five receiving targets are back, including rising star tight end Cole Kmet and receiver Chase Claypool.
 Dexter Williams expired his eligibility after nearly rushing for 1,000 yards last fall, but Jafar Armstrong (383 yards) and Tony Jones (392) should have a productive one-two punch.
 Four starters are back to form a solid and experienced foundation in the trenches.
 Clark Lea had an impressive debut as Notre Dame's defensive coordinator but will have his work cut out in 2019.
 The Fighting Irish won't have lockdown cornerback Julian Love on the outside or Jerry Tillery back to wreak havoc on the interior of the line.
 Also, the linebacker unit lost standouts Te'von Coney and Drue Tranquill.
 While the losses are significant, the defense isn't hurting for talent.
 The defensive end duo of Julian Okwara and Khalid Kareem is among the best in college football, and safety Alohi Gilman should earn All-America honors in 2019.

 The Gators were one of the most-improved teams in the nation last season.
 After a 4-7 mark in 2017, coach Dan Mullen led Florida to a 10-3 record and capped his first season in Gainesville with a convincing 41-15 victory over Michigan in the Peach Bowl.
 Mullen's second team features a major question mark along the offensive line, but another double-digit win total is within reach.
 The development and overall improved play from quarterback Feleipe Franks was instrumental in Florida's turnaround last fall.
 Franks threw for 2,457 yards and 24 touchdowns and rushed for 350 yards and seven scores.
 The junior has a strong supporting cast at his disposal.
 Lamical Perine leads a solid stable of running backs after rushing for 826 yards and seven scores in 2018.
 The top six statistical receivers from last season are back, including Van Jefferson (35 catches) and all-purpose threat Kadarius Toney.
 However, none of the skill talent or development from Franks will matter unless Florida solidifies a line that returns only one starter and finished spring with plenty of uncertainty.
 The Gators bring back seven starters from a defense that held teams to just 20 points a game last season.
 End Jabari Zuniga will be joined by Louisville transfer Jonathan Greenard to form a potent pair of edge rushers but more is needed out of the interior of the line after giving up 162.5 rushing yards a game last fall.
 David Reese is back to anchor the linebacker unit, while the secondary ranks among the best in the SEC with Marco Wilson (back from injury) and CJ Henderson in place at cornerback.
+Solidifying the safety positions will be a priority for defensive coordinator Todd Grantham in fall practice.
 Florida opens with an intriguing matchup against Miami in Orlando and hosts Auburn on Oct.
 5 in a huge barometer game for both teams.
 Road trips to LSU and Missouri are tough but closing the gap to Georgia in the SEC East will require a win in Jacksonville against the Bulldogs on Nov.
 2.

 Reading too much into spring hype or what takes place in the actual scrimmages is always dangerous.
 However, the offseason chatter about an improved and modernized offense in Baton Rouge seems to be actually taking place.
 Coach Ed Orgeron brought up-and-coming assistant Joe Brady from the Saints to coach receivers and help coordinator Steve Ensminger implement more spread/RPO looks.
 Quarterback Joe Burrow is the perfect fit for this offense, as the former Ohio State signal-caller ranks as one of the best in the SEC after throwing for 2,894 yards and 16 touchdowns in his first year with the program.
 Justin Jefferson is back after catching 54 passes for 875 yards last season, and the program has a cast of talented receivers waiting to emerge, including Ja'Marr Chase and Terrace Marshall.
 The offensive line needs to play with more overall consistency and must get better in pass protection.
 Orgeron won't be starting from scratch up front though, as four starters return to provide a good foundation.
 Dave Aranda is one of the top defensive coordinators in college football, and despite the loss of linebacker Devin White and cornerback Greedy Williams to the NFL, don't expect LSU’s defense to slip on the stat sheet.
 Each level of the unit ranks among the best in the SEC, and linebacker K'Lavon Chaisson’s return from injury will bolster a pass rush that managed only 14 in conference games last fall.
 Kristian Fulton will slide into the No. 1 cornerback role, and he's joined by a freshman poised to make an instant impact in Derek Stingley Jr. on the other side.
 Safety Grant Delpit is one of the nation's top returning defenders.
 A Sept.
 7 road date at Texas should provide an early glimpse into LSU's revamped offense.
 The Nov.
 9 date at Alabama is one of the must-see games of 2019, but the Tigers catch Florida, Auburn and Texas A&M all at home this year.